 Harm reduction consists of programs and policies that aim to prevent or reduce adverse consequences associated with the use of alcohol to the individual users and their communities.
 Harm reduction accepts that some use of alcohol is not an uncommon feature of the college experience.
 From a community perspective, efforts to reduce alcohol-related harms may be more practical than efforts to eliminate alcohol use entirely.

 The university expects students to follow Illinois state law and Loyola's alcohol policy, and we enforce those policies.
 However, students are young adults who have the freedom and responsibility to make their own decisions, and they often consume alcohol even when it conflicts with the law.
 Our goal is to reduce alcohol-related harms by creating an environment that promotes responsibility, healthy choices, self-control and good character when making decisions regarding alcohol use.

 Loyola’s Wellness Center is responsible for coordinating the university's alcohol initiative.
-The Wellness Center is a part of, and works closely with, the university's Campus Coalition for Alcohol Initiatives, a group of staff, faculty, students and Loyola neighbors whose mission is to contribute to the building of a safer and healthier campus-community environment.
+The Wellness Center is a part of, and works closely with, the university's Safety Net Coalition, a group of staff, faculty, students and Loyola neighbors whose mission is to contribute to the building of a safer and healthier campus-community environment.
 The members of this multidisciplinary group bring valuable perspectives and expertise to the work of reducing harm from alcohol.

 "Choice.
 Control.
 Character." provides students with a variety of alcohol-related program and resources, including:

 - Prevention education programs (e.g., AlcoholEdu for College* and peer-led programs) that help prepare students to make safe and responsible decisions in situations involving alcohol